lab-antwerp-1/group-3-soc-project/planning/development-strategy.md

 - [ ] _use `#header` to create style._

-- This will be developed on the branch `title`.
+- This will be developed on the branch `0-title`.

 ---